castlemilk/nutry/README.md

 ## About
 Nutry provides a flexible and easier interaction with nutritional data for a
 large range of food items totalling over 11000 unique items.
-All of these items have been indexed into Elasticsearch enables advanced search capabilities, additionally each item has been enriched with extra clinical and nutritional metadata enables advanced filtering and more relevant ranking of search results.
+All of these items have been indexed into Elasticsearch enabling advanced search capabilities, additionally each item has been enriched with extra clinical and nutritional metadata enables advanced filtering and more relevant ranking of search results.